 - FINANCIAL REPORTS & REIMBURSEMENTS (Claims) OGMS Detail of Expenditure/ Reimbursement forms are due within 45 days after the end of the grant period.
 If the due date falls on a weekend or non-business day, the report is due on the next business day.
-For financial questions, Joseph Thompson at (804) 225-2782 or via email at Joseph.thompson@dcjs.virginia.gov - PROGRESS (Status) REPORTS for this grant program are due within 15 days after the end of each calendar quarter and must be approved by your DCJS Grant Monitor.
+For financial questions, contact Joseph Thompson at (804) 225-2782 or via email at Joseph.thompson@dcjs.virginia.gov. - PROGRESS (Status) REPORTS for this grant program are due within 15 days after the end of each calendar quarter and must be approved by your DCJS Grant Monitor.
 Please reference #40 above for further information. - BUDGET (Contract) AMENDMENTS may be submitted for consideration through OGMS.
 Please review your Special Conditions carefully to determine the requirements and procedures for amending budgets.
-For budget amendment questions, contact your assigned Grant Monitor. - GRANT CLOSEOUT: The subgrantee has up to 45 days from the end of the award period to liquidate any unpaid obligations and submit a final financial report.
+For budget amendment questions, contact your assigned Grant Monitor. - GRANT CLOSEOUT: The subrecipient has up to 45 days from the end of the award period to liquidate any unpaid obligations and submit a final financial report.
 The liquidation period exists to allow projects time to receive final invoices and make final payments -- no new obligations may be incurred during this period.
-Unclaimed funds will have the potential to be reappropriated by DCJS, 60 days from the end of the award period Closeout questions should be directed to Joseph Thompson at (804) 225-2782 or via email at Joseph.thompson@dcjs.virginia.gov.
+Unclaimed funds will have the potential to be reappropriated by DCJS, 60 days from the end of the award period.
+The closeout financial reconciliations process can begin after the last claim is marked as 'Final Request YES', even if the project end date has not arrived.
+Once the claims have been reconciled, any unexpended funds will be de-obligated from the award amount and subrecipient access to funds may not be available..
+Closeout questions should be directed to Joseph Thompson at (804) 225-2782 or via email at Joseph.thompson@dcjs.virginia.gov.

-FINANCIAL REPORTING SCHEDULE
+FINANCIAL & PROGRESS REPORTING SCHEDULE

 Calendar Quarter Ending Dates Report Due Dates

-9/30/2024 10/15/2024

-12/31/2024 1/15/2025

-3/31/2025 4/15/2025

 6/30/2025 7/15/2025

-Final 8/15/2025
+9/30/2025 10/15/2025